 Assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Society has transferred substantially all risks and rewards of ownership.
-Financial assets at fair value through income include listed investments, and units in collective investment vehicles.
+Financial assets at fair value through the Income and Expenditure Account include listed investments, and units in collective investment vehicles.
 Fair value is based on the bid value at the year end.

 All investment properties are formally revalued every five years and interim desk-top valuations are performed in the intervening years.
-Included within investment properties are eight leasehold properties where the lease is greater than 50 years.
+Included within investment properties are nine leasehold properties where the lease is greater than 50 years.